 Response StrategyAvoid / Mitigate / Transfer / Accept / EscalateDropdown menu

-Residual ProbProbability after response actions are in placeShould be lower than original probability
+Residual ProbProbability after response actions are in placeShould be lower than original probability if the response is effective.

 02 — Risk Scoring